posabsolute/inker/readme.md

 ## CSS with Inker

 Inker use ink as it base css framework, everything in ink is available in inker, please refer to there documentations.
 Inker also use the meta framework ITCSS as the base folder structure.
-Better explain by this image.
-The css is situated in *src/css*
+Better explained by this image.
+The css is situated in **src/css**

 It is important to follow ITCSS if you want to keep a sane CSS structure with inker, I may also reject contributions not following this.

-base.scss is your base CSS file importing all needed files for inker, for example if you add components you must add the import to base.scss. *It is important to note that since we inline style to html node it make no sense to pick & choose components you want to use as it will make no difference on the file size in the end (like you would do in bootstrap to save css kilobytes)*
+**base.scss** is your base CSS file importing all needed css files for inker.
+For example, if you add css components you must add the import to base.scss. *It is important to note that since we inline style to html nodes it make no sense to pick & choose components you want to use as it will make no difference on the file size in the end (like you would do in bootstrap to save kilobytes)*

 ### Responsive

-Responsive rules are situated in the folder *8_trumps*, please note that these rules are added to head instead of inlined using data-ignore="ignore" in html templates.
+Responsive rules are situated in the folder **8_trumps**, please note that these rules are added to head instead of inlined using data-ignore="ignore" in html templates.

 ### Adding css to head